forestryio/forestry.io/hugo/content/docs/editing/markdown-editor.md

 This can be changed by clicking the more options icon (`...`), and clicking "Set as draft"/"Set as published".

-## New Document Format
+## New File Format
-Forestry can be configured to create all new documents using the markdown editor.
+By default, Forestry is [configured to create all new content](/docs/settings/#new-file-format) using the markdown editor.

 ## Front Matter Templates
 The left-hand side of the markdown editor is your document's front matter.
 Forestry provides a powerful templating system for front matter, called [Front Matter Templates](/docs/front-matter-templates/).